felixpetschko/quantum_computing/README.md

 ## Biological Use Case

 T-cells are a crucial part of the immune system and they can detect cancer cells and pathogens.
-They do that with receptors at their surface that bind to certain types of molecules called antigens.
+They recognize disease-associated signals through T-cell receptors (TCRs) on their surface, which bind to short peptide antigens presented by major histocompatibility complex (MHC) molecules.
 A very important part of the T-cell receptor (TCR) is the CDR3 region that is a sequence of around 15 amino acids (20 different amino acids possible per position).
-This sequence mainly determines which antigens a receptor can bind to.
+This region contributes most strongly to antigen specificity and largely determines which peptide–MHC complexes a TCR can recognize.

-TCR-engineered T-cells are genetically modified T-cells with a specifically designed TCR so that they can recognize disease-related antigens, e.g. cancer antigens.
-To create these cells we need to know which CDR3 sequence would bind to which antigen.
-The goal of our project is to use quantum computing to find binding CDR3 sequences for a given antigen peptide (short chain of amino acids).
+TCR-engineered T-cells are genetically modified T-cells that express a selected or engineered TCR so that they can recognize disease-related antigens, e.g. cancer antigens.
+To generate such cells it is essential to identify their TCR sequence, especially that in the CDR3 region that can bind a given peptide-MHC complex.
+The goal of our project is to use quantum computing to find binding candidate CDR3 sequences for a given antigen peptide (short chain of amino acids).

 ## Summary of Approach